inboxpraveen/context-search-engine/README.md

 # Contextual Text Search Engine Using Vector Data and FAISS

 The primary objective of this project is to provide a user-friendly interface that enables users to perform contextual searches across a corpus of text documents.
-By leveraging the power of Hugging Face's Distil BERT and Facebook's FAISS, we aim to return highly relevant text passages based on the semantic meaning of the user's query rather than mere keyword matches.
+By leveraging the power of Hugging Face's Distil BERT and Facebook's FAISS, I aim to return highly relevant text passages based on the semantic meaning of the user's query rather than mere keyword matches.
 This project serves as a starting point for developers, researchers, and enthusiasts who wish to dive deeper into the world of contextualized text search and enhance their applications with state-of-the-art NLP techniques.